-The Indenture provides that no additional Senior Lien Bonds may be issued (other than for purposes of refunding) by the NMFA unless (i) the State Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 300% of the maximum combined Debt Service Requirements coming due in any subsequent fiscal year on (a) then Outstanding Closed Lien Obligations, (b) then Outstanding Senior Lien Bonds and (c) the Senior Lien Bonds proposed to be issued, and (ii) the Pledged Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 350% of the maximum combined Debt Service Requirements coming due in any subsequent fiscal year on (x) then Outstanding

-Closed Lien Obligations, (y) then Outstanding Senior Lien Bonds and (z) the Senior Lien Bonds proposed to be issued.
+The Indenture provides that no additional Senior Lien Bonds may be issued (other than for purposes of refunding) by the NMFA unless (i) the State Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 300% of the maximum combined Debt Service Requirements coming due in any subsequent fiscal year on (a) then Outstanding Closed Lien Obligations, (b) then Outstanding Senior Lien Bonds and (c) the Senior Lien Bonds proposed to be issued, and (ii) the Pledged Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 350% of the maximum combined Debt Service Requirements coming due in any subsequent fiscal year on (x) then Outstanding Closed Lien Obligations, (y) then Outstanding Senior Lien Bonds and (z) the Senior Lien Bonds proposed to be issued.
 See "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE-Additional Obligations Payable from Pledged Revenues-Limitations Upon Issuance of Senior Lien Bonds" in Appendix B. The Commission may not issue any additional obligations payable from and secured by a lien on the Pledged Revenues on a parity with Senior Lien Bonds unless it receives future statutory authorization to do so, and has resolved that, in the event of such future statutory authorization, it will issue such additional obligations only subject to the satisfaction of the same conditions that apply to the issuance of additional Senior Lien Bonds by the NMFA.

 The NMFA has previously issued and there are currently outstanding \$700,000,000 in aggregate principal amount of its Series 2004A Bonds.
-Contemporaneously with the issuance of the 2006 Subordinate Lien Bonds, the NMFA expects to issue \$150,000,000 in aggregate principal amount of its Series 2006A Bonds.
-The Series 2004A Bonds and the Series 2006A Bonds will have a lien on the Pledged Revenues senior to the lien thereon of the 2006 Subordinate Lien Bonds.
+The Series 2004A Bonds have a lien on the Pledged Revenues on a parity with the lien of the Series 2006A Bonds.